-His work attempts to understand motion and matter at the observable scale of “middle earth”, a playground of rich phenomena that are easy to observe, yet not always easy to explain.
+His work attempts to understand motion and matter at the observable scale of ‘middle earth’, a playground of rich phenomena that are easy to observe, yet not always easy to explain.
 Areas of interest include the patterns of shape and flow of inanimate matter on scales ranging from the supramolecular to the planetary, and the dynamics of sentient living matter that can self-organize, perceive and act.
 In all cases, the aim is to get at a qualitative understanding using quantitative methods, and get at general principles, if there be such, from answers to specific questions.
-He has co-authored publications on subjects such as the mechanics of filaments and membranes, the physics of soft materials, the dynamics of fluids, the morphogenesis of cells and organs, the movements of plants and animals, and the physiology and behaviour of organisms ranging from bacteria to
+His publications range over such subjects as the shape and flow of fluids and soft materials, the morphogenesis of cells and organs, the movements of plants and animals, and the physiology and behaviour of organisms at both the individual and collective level.

 His work has been recognized by awards that include fellowships from the Guggenheim Foundation (2006-07), the MacArthur Foundation (2009-14), and the Radcliffe Institute (2014-15), and visiting professorships at Oxford, Ecole Normale Superieure (Paris), Berkeley and MIT.

 de Valpine Professor of Applied Mathematics, School Of Engineering and Applied Sciences, Harvard University